 The purpose of the form is a simple vetting procedure to approve members to join our sweats clad community on the web.
 We vet because we don't want spammers and losers (figuratively) in our community.

-Whether you are a casual gamer or pro-focused, there will be lobbies for you to participate and meet new players and possible team mates in.
+Whether you are a casual gamer or pro-focused, there will be lobbies for you to participate in and meet new players and possible teammates.

 If you're looking to join a community of gamers that you can feel comfortable with, get involved with Sweatpants Gaming today.

 Announcements on tourneys will be coming as they are planned.